-The imposing and elegant monument, consisting of a high square concrete base, now devoid of its travertine block cladding, rests a cylindrical body of 30 meters in diameter, covered with travertine slabs cut in a fake clew.
-The sepulcher recalls that of Augustus himself, only smaller and decorated at the top by a marble frieze with festoons and ox heads.
+The Mausoleum of Cecilia Metella rises just beyond the Maxentius complex and is a funerary monument built in the years between 30 and 20 BC. for a Roman noblewoman, Cecilia Metella, of whom there is not much information except that given by the large funerary inscription on the upper part of the mausoleum: “CAECILIAE Q (UINTI) CRETICI F (ILIAE) METELLAE CRASSI”, or “A Cecilia Metella , daughter of Quintus Creticus (and wife) of Crassus “.
+The imposing and elegant monument, consisting of a high square concrete base, now devoid of its cladding in travertine blocks, rests on a cylindrical body of 30 meters in diameter, covered with travertine slabs cut into a false ashlar.
+The sepulcher recalls that of Augustus himself, only smaller and decorated in the upper part by a marble frieze with festoons and ox heads.
 The presence of these reliefs takes the name of “Capo di Bove” with which the area was known in the Middle Ages.